-We dig out the best free and paid-for apps on the App store right now
+We dig out the best free and paid-for apps available from the App Store

 The BBC News app landing page lists the top stories of the moment, with a "Most Popular" tab, so you can find out which stories are trending right now, as well as a "My Topics" tab, where you can create a list of all the topics you want to follow.
 The topics will also appear in individual tabs along the top, if you want to catch up on the latest from one particular section.
 There's also a "Live" tab where you can watch the BBC News channel live (kind of in the name, we know).

-Most of us need occasionally to convert certain measurements into ones we are more familiar with, be it from cups to milileters or kilometers to miles.
-Units Plus is a very comprehensive convertion app, covering everything from area to pressure, and even data measurements.
+Most of us need occasionally to convert certain measurements into ones we are more familiar with, be it from cups to milliliters, kilometers to miles, or dollars to sterling.
+Units Plus is a very comprehensive conversion app, covering everything from area to pressure, and even data measurements.
 Download Units plus and you will never need another converter, we promise.

 No one likes syncing their iPhone, largely because of iTunes.
 Thankfully, an app such as FileBrowser makes it possible to get files on and off your iOS device in another way, albeit with some restrictions.
 It can see your Photo Library and your iTunes sync files by default, but you can also use your own folder to store files, and copy them to and from any network-connected device you know the address of.
 It's a bit fiddly and requires some tech knowledge, but with Dropbox integration for an extra 69p, and the ability to stream files from to your phone, it's a rare Android-esque slice of feature-adding for iPhone and iPad users.